Vegan Minced Meat Rolls | Romanian “Mititei” Recipe

 - Put 100g of the textured soy protein granules into a large bowl.
 Pour the boiling hot water over and mix well.
 Let it sit for 10 minutes until it absorbs the liquid.

-- In a separate bowl, start masking the tofu with a fork.
-It doesn’t have to be perfectly mashed, that’s why we don’t use a blender.
-It has to resemble the tiny fatty bits in real meat rolls.
-See the photos – the white parts are tofu.
+- In a separate bowl, start mashing the tofu with a fork.
+It doesn’t have to be perfectly mashed – that’s why we don’t use a blender.
+It should resemble the tiny fatty bits in real meat rolls.
+See the photos: the white parts are tofu.

-- Add the mashed tofu into the bowl as well as the other half of the textured soy protein granules.
+- Add the mashed tofu to the bowl, along with the other half of the textured soy protein granules.
 Mix well.

-- Add all the other ingredients and mix.
+- Add all the remaining ingredients and mix.
 Let it rest in the fridge for 30 minutes before grilling.

 - Heat the grill or a grill pan.

-- Grease your hands with some oil and start making the vegan minced meat rolls.
-Place them on a plate.
-Brush them with a little bit of oil before placing them on the grill.
+- Grease your hands with a little oil and start shaping the vegan minced meat rolls.
+Place them on a plate and brush them with a little oil before putting them on the grill.

 - Grill on all sides until crispy.